 A Multi-function interrupt request will take place when any of the Multi-function interrupt request flags MFnF are set.
 The Multi-function interrupt flag will be set when any of their included functions generate an interrupt request flag.
-To allow the program to branch to its respective interrupt vector address, when the Multi-function interrupt is enabled and the stack is not full, and any one of the interrupts contained within each of the Multi-function interrupt occurs, a subroutine call to the related Multi-function interrupt vector will take place.
+When the Multi-function interrupt is enabled and the stack is not full, and any one of the interrupts contained within each of the Multi-function interrupt occurs, a subroutine call to the related Multi-function interrupt vector will take place.
 When the interrupt is serviced, the related Multi-function request flag will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.